kserve/kserve/docs/samples/sklearn/README.md

 ## Creating your own model and testing the SKLearn server.

-To test the Scikit-learn Server, first we need to generate a simple scikit-learn model using Python.
-Sample model is also added in this directory to reuse if needed.
+To test the ScikitLearn Server, first we need to generate a simple scikit-learn model using Python.

 ```python
 from sklearn import svm